domschl/ALU_Net/README.md

 ### Notes on experiments

+- (2021-12-06) 'word-vector-mode' added for use with self-attention layers.
 - (2021-12-05) ALU_Dataset has been generalized to arbitrary `bit_counts`.
 It seems that a 16 bit ALU does successfully train all operations.
 Increasing `bit_count`, works more or less effortless for all operations other than multiplication.
 - (2021-12-01) Multiplication seems to be another case of working once more data and compute is thrown at the problem.
 12 dense layers with 1024 neurons and additive residuals between each layer achieves 87% ok after about 100 epochs...
 - (2021-11-30) Most difficult operation for the net to learn is always `*`.
 All bitwise operations and comparisations are usually learned quickly with almost any architecture, followed by `+`, `-` and interestingly also `/` and even `%`.
 Why this experiment has so much more difficulties in learning how to multiply is currently unknown.
 Interestingly, if ALU operations are restricted to just `*` (by setting `valid_ops=['*']`), again almost all network architectures start to learn multiplication within a short timespan at least to some degree.
 Why this doesn't work in the same way with all operations enabled is currently unknown.